 - Don’t use whole spices instead, dry roast them before grinding them in a pestle & mortar.
 Or, you can use my Bengali Garam Masala here which has warm notes of cinnamon, cardamom, cloves and mace.

 I make this Bengali Keema Aloo Matar quite often which is minced meat cooked with potatoes and peas.
 So, if I have leftovers the next day, I cook it further till it dries up.
 While doing so I smash the peas and potatoes and give it a good mix, and use this as a stuffing to my paranthas.
 It is again absolutely delicious.
+Also do check out this Patiala Shahi Keema Gosht Recipe, straight from the kitchens of the Royal House of Patiala.

 For those who do not prefer mutton, they can make equally delicious chicken kheema paratha using minced chicken.
 For veg keema parantha you can use soya granules to make yourself some soya keema paratha.